Stazed/non-timeline-xt/README.md

 ============

 Non-Timeline-XT is a reboot of original Non-Timeline with some eXTras.
-Currently the only changes are moving to cmake build and adding NSM optional gui feature.

 Non-Timeline-XT build instructions: